 This mineral sunscreen lotion is currently my go-to sunscreen.
 This formula gives you UVA/UVB broad spectrum coverage with non-nano zinc oxide.
 I love that it rubs in easily, feels weightless, it’s not sticky and it doesn’t leave a white residue after application.

 This SPF50 lotion is my favorite and the one I use the most.
 It really feels like a lotion and I can even use it on my face without breaking out.
 It’s perfect for sensitive skin and even children!

 How to Use

 Using this sunscreen is really simple.
 Apply generously about 15 minutes before you head out into the sun.
-You’ll need to reapply after 40 minutes of water-time (or if you’re sweating it out on a run).
-If you’re steering clear of the water, reapplying every 2 hours should do the trick!
+Reapply every two hours.
+If you’re swimming (or if you’re sweating it out on a run) use a water-resistant sunscreen like the Juice Sport.

 This water-resistant broad-spectrum mineral sunscreen is a perfect choice if you’re active and on the go.
 This is another one of my preferred non-nano zinc oxide sunscreens.
 Juice Beauty even packed in some extra antioxidants and essential vitamins too!

 The sport formula is thicker and takes longer to rub in, but it’s water resistant to 80 minutes.
 I like this one for snorkeling or if I’m going to be in the water all day.